ourstudio-se/puan-python/docs/source/guide/tutorials/plog-model.rst

         variable="milk_done_right"
     )

-*Note that the `id` is optional and could be left empty.*

 The number of tomatoes and cucumbers must not be larger than 5 each, and the number of tomatoes should not be less than 2.
-We model this using the proposition classes :class:`puan.logic.plog.AtLeast` and :class:`puan.logic.plog.AtMost`.
+We model this using the proposition classes :class:`AtLeast<puan.logic.plog.AtLeast>` and :class:`AtMost<puan.logic.plog.AtMost>`.
-Those classes takes ``proposition`` as input together with a ``value`` defining the upper and lower bound of the propostion respectively.
+Those classes takes :class:`proposition<puan.Proposition>` as input together with a ``value`` defining the upper and lower bound of the propostion respectively.

 .. code:: python

-    # tomatoes more or equal to 4
+    # tomatoes greater or equal to 4
     tomatoes_ge_four = pg.AtLeast(propositions=[tomatoes], value=4, variable="tomatoes_ge_four")

     # tomatoes and cucumbers less or equal to 5
     tomatoes_le_five = pg.AtMost(propositions=[tomatoes], value=5, variable="tomatoes_le_five")
     cucumbers_le_five = pg.AtMost(propositions=[cucumbers], value=5, variable="cucumbers_le_five")

-    # cucumbers more or equal to 1
+    # cucumbers greater or equal to 1
     cucumbers_ge_one = pg.AtLeast(propositions=[cucumbers], value=1, variable="cucumbers_ge_one")

-Now if all of these variables are true, then it means that number of tomatoes is between 4-5 and number of cucumbers is between 1-5.
+Now, if all of these variables are true, then it means that number of tomatoes is between 4-5 and number of cucumbers is between 1-5.
 To tie these two expressions we need to plug them into a so called All-proposition.
 *Note that the All-proposition is a special case of the AtLeast-proposition*.